 I feel a little scared to write this.
 I was around twelve when I started weighing myself on the scales.
 I ran in the morning before school, and straight after school when I got home.
 I drank a lot of water and I ate as much as I liked because my metabolism was a skyrocket.
 When I left home at sixteen, I developed signs of an eating disorder.
-I’m sensitive in typing that because these were warning signs, which is why I’m careful to not label myself as having an eating disorder.
-I would skip meals, exercise a lot, eat slowly, weigh myself several times a day, obsess over my BMI and drink a lot of water to feel full.
+I would skip meals, exercise a lot, eat slowly, document what I was eating, weigh myself several times a day, obsess over my BMI and drink a lot of water to feel full.
 I had depression, anxiety and a fear of gaining weight.

 When you grow up with people telling you that you’re skinny and that it’s said as a compliment, there is this pressure that stays inside your mind to maintain that body image.
 However, now that I’m in my twenties, my body is naturally changing.
 My metabolism isn’t what it used to be, and I feel more aware of eating healthy and having an active lifestyle.
 The beauty standard in Asia is to be very petite, but our bodies are all made differently.
-No person is made exactly the same as another, and if that were the case, how boring would that be?
 After many years of struggling with my weight, I feel the healthiest and happiest now.
 Surround yourself with people who love and support you, do the things that you enjoy and feed your mind with positive words.

 There are days where I still struggle, but I know it’s not my true self.
 The true voice in myself says that your self-worth comes from who you are as a person, and it has nothing to do with the number on the scales.
 I don’t want to be defined by my weight, but by what I can bring into the world.
 The title really speaks about my teenage years.
 In the past, I went through a period where I was feeling a lot of hatred towards myself.
 I felt not worthy, and there was an overwhelming amount of worry and fear taking over my life.
 I felt like even though I was stressed, I could control my weight and what I ate.
 It’s not healthy, because then you end up neglecting your body.